How do fiscal policy and monetary policy interact in the short run?

 Just like the impact on the AS/AD model, the key to determining the combined impact of fiscal and monetary policy actions on interest rates is to determine each action’s impact individually first.
 If the impacts on interest rates are the same, that is the definite impact of the combination of actions.
 If the impacts are different, the combined impact will be indeterminate.

 Expansionary fiscal policy increases the national deficit (and national debt) and causes crowding out.
-The demand for loanable funds increases (or the supply decreases), and the real interest rate increases.
+The demand for loanable funds increases (or the supply decreases), and interest rates increase.

 Monetary policy has the opposite effect on interest rates as fiscal policy.
-Expansionary monetary policy causes an increase in the money supply; which decreases the nominal interest rate.
-Contractionary monetary policy decreases the money supply which increases the nominal interest rate.
+Expansionary monetary policy decreases interest rates while contractionary monetary policy increases interest rates.